How You Get More Views on YouTube

 I’d love to hear your success stories using this technique.

-Adzoola’s set of video tools can help you implement the Slingshot Technique faster:
+Adzoola's video tools will help you execute the Slingshot Technique faster:

-Avoid creating videos that get no views.
-Find out the average views per day for any keyword.
+• Avoid creating videos that get no views

 • Get YouTube-specific keywords